Preselection Bandits: Introduction

 We discuss related work in Section \ref{sec_related_work}.
-In Section \ref{sec:prel}, we introduce the notation used throughout the paper, and also give a concise review of the Plackett-Luce model and some of its properties.
+In Section \ref{sec:prel}, we introduce the notation used throughout the paper, and also give a concise review of the PL model and some of its properties.
 In Section \ref{sec:pbp}, the Pre-Bandit problem is formally introduced, together with a reasonable notion of regret, for which lower bounds with respect to the time horizon are verified.
 Near-optimal algorithms for the two variants of the Pre-Bandit problem are provided in Section \ref{sec_algorithms}.
-We devote Section \ref{sec_experiments} to a simulation study that demonstrates the usefulness and efficiency of our algorithms.
+We devote Section \ref{sec_experiments} to a simulation study demonstrating the usefulness and efficiency of our algorithms.
 Finally, Section \ref{sec_conclusion} summarizes our results and discusses directions for future work.
-All proofs of the theoretical results are deferred to the supplementary material.
+All proofs of the theoretical results are deferred to the supplements.

-\section{Related work}
+\section{Related Work}

+Bandit problems with the possibility of using more than one arm at a time have been considered in various ways in the literature.
+However, as will be detailed in the following, none of the previous works encompasses the problem considered in this paper.
+Due to the specific meaning of the subset choice as a preselection in practical applications, this also justifies a new name for the setting.

+A variant of the MAB problem is the combinatorial bandit problem \citep{cesa2012combinatorial,kveton2015tight}, in which the learner chooses a subset of arms in each time step, and then observes quantitative feedback, either in the form of rewards of each single arm (semi-bandit feedback) or the total sum of the rewards (bandit feedback) for the arms in the chosen subset.
+This differs fundamentally from our setting, in which no quantitative feedback is ever observed; instead, only qualitative feedback is provided, i.e., which arm is picked in a subset.

-The flexible Pre-Bandit problem has obvious connections to the dueling bandits \citep{yue2009interactively,sui2017multi,busa2018preference} resp.\ battling bandits \citep{sahabattle,saha2019pac} setting, with the freedom of adjusting the size of comparison for each time instance.
-In \cite{saha2019pac}, the effect of this flexibility is investigated in an active PAC-framework for finding the best arm under the PL model, while the active top-k-arm identification problem in this model is studied in \cite{chen2018nearly}.
-Recently, this scenario was considered in terms of a regret minimization problem with top-$m$-ranking feedback in \cite{saha2019regret}, although the authors do not provide an algorithm for dealing with winner feedback (as we do in this paper).
-Yet, they provide gap-dependent lower bounds for winner feedback for a slightly different notion of regret.
+Qualitative forms of feedback for multiple arm choices at a time is considered in the realm of dueling, multi-dueling \citep{sui2017multi,busa2018preference} or battling bandits \citep{sahabattle}.
+The flexible Pre-Bandit problem has obvious connections to the latter settings, with the freedom of adjusting the size of comparison for each time instance and can be interpreted as a combinatorial bandit problem with qualitative feedback. \citet{saha2019pac} investigate the effect of this flexibility in an active PAC-framework for finding the best arm under the PL model, while the active top-k-arm identification problem in this model is studied by \citet{chen2018nearly}.
+Recently, this scenario was considered in terms of a regret minimization problem with top-$m$-ranking feedback by \citet{saha2019regret} for a straightforward extension of the dueling bandit notion of regret and not regarding the ``value'' of a subset in its entirety as we do (cf.\ Section \ref{subsec:regret_definition}).